GPU programming example: stencil computation

 3. Exponentially

-3. (Optional) Do you expect GPU-accelerated computations to suffer from the memory effects observed above?
+3. (Optional) Do you expect GPU-accelerated computations to follow the above-mentioned trends?
 Why/ why not?

 GPU parallelization: first steps

-Let’s apply several techniques presented in previous episodes to make stencil update GPU-parallel.
+Let’s apply several techniques presented in previous episodes to make stencil update run on GPU.

 OpenMP (or OpenACC) offloading requires to define a region to be executed in parallel as well as data that shall be copied over/ used in GPU memory.
-Similarly, SYCL programming model offers convenient ways to define execution kernels, context to run them in (called queue) and simplified CPU-GPU transfer of needed data.
+Similarly, SYCL programming model offers convenient ways to define execution kernels, as well as context to run them in (called queue).

 Changes of stencil update code for OpenMP and SYCL are shown in the tabs below: